marco262/my_wiki/data/onednd/subclass/trickery-domain.md

 If you cast a spell of the Illusion school using a spell slot, you can change the spell's casting time to a Bonus Action for this casting, provided the spell's casting time is normally an action.

-You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses of it when you finish a Long Rest.
+You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses of it when you finish a [[glossary:Long Rest]].

 ### 17th Level: Improved Duplicity